everythingeverywhere/tas-local-k8s/install-tas-on-kind.md

 [Download Kind for your OS](https://kind.sigs.k8s.io/docs/user/quick-start/)

-You need the following CLIs on your system to be able to run the install script `generate-values.sh`:
+You need the following CLIs on your system to be able to run the install script `bin/install-tas.sh` and the value generation script `bin/generate-values.sh`:

 [`Install CLI tools`](http://docs-pcf-staging.cfapps.io/tas-kubernetes/0-1/installing-command-line-tools.html)